Sondre Lerche

 Sondre Lerche (/no/; born 5 September 1982) is a Norwegian singer, songwriter, musician and actor.
-His discography includes ten studio albums and multiple EPs.

 Early life

 Growing up in a suburb of Bergen, Lerche was heavily influenced by 1980s pop.
-Lerche was fascinated by bands such as the Beatles, A-ha, the Beach Boys, and Prefab Sprout, and began formal guitar instruction at the age of eight.
-Not being satisfied with classical lessons, Lerche's teacher introduced him to Brazilian music, such as bossa nova, and thus formed the foundation of Lerche's vast array of complex melodies and chords throughout his music today.
-At the age of fourteen, Lerche penned his first song, "Locust Girl."
-Lerche performed acoustic gigs at the club where his sister worked while he was still under age.
+He was fascinated by bands such as the Beatles, A-ha, the Beach Boys, and Prefab Sprout, and began formal guitar instruction at the age of eight.
+In addition to classical instruction, Lerche's teacher introduced him to Brazilian music, such as bossa nova, and thus formed the foundation of Lerche's array of complex melodies and chords.
+By the age of fourteen, he had already written some songs, such as "Locust Girl."
+He performed in acoustic gigs at the club where his sister worked while he was still under age.
 Norwegian producer H.P.
 Gundersen "discovered" Lerche, and began to mentor him, exposing him to diverse music genres, including psychedelia, 1960s pop, and mainstream Brazilian music.

 Career

 Lerche met with Oslo-based manager Tatiana Penzo, leading up to a deal with Virgin Norway signed in 2000.
 His popularity in his home country increased steadily, and, in 2000, he recorded his debut album, Faces Down.

-Faces Down was not released until 2001, after Lerche finished schooling.
+Faces Down was released in 2001, after Lerche finished school.
 In the interim, he was named Best New Act at the Norwegian Grammys (Spellemannprisen) and performed locally in support of major acts such as Beth Orton.
 Faces Down was officially released in Norway in September 2001 and gradually throughout all of Europe.
-Lerche toured with various acts, including his long-time idols, a-ha, in Oslo.
+He toured with various acts, and appeared with his long-time idols, a-ha, in Oslo.
 Autumn 2002 saw the release of Faces Down in America and Lerche's first major tour of the United States.
 Faces Down was a hit in Norway and received critical praise in Norway and the United States — Rolling Stone Magazine placed it in their top 50 albums of 2002.
 He released the live/studio collection Don't Be Shallow EP the following year.
 In 2003, he toured with another one of his musical heroes, Elvis Costello (they toured together once again in 2005).